Jewish Jewelry

 How do you get a Hebrew name and what do you do if you don’t have one?

-Usually one’s parents pick their Hebrew name, which is given to boys at their bris or brit milah (circumcision) and to girls at their simchat bat or baby naming ceremony.
-But if one doesn’t have a Hebrew name, it’s fine to just use their secular name for ritual purposes!
+If one wasn't given a Hebrew name, it’s fine to just use their secular name for ritual purposes!
 However, many people prefer and encourage others to have a specifically “Jewish” name as it can be more spiritually meaningful.

 Luckily, it’s possible to pick and take on your own Hebrew name, or even change the one you already have if you don’t like it.
 You just need to be called up to the Torah at a prayer service using your desired name, and once it’s used publicly in such a communal context, it’s officially your Hebrew name!